 Application of a four-level force continuum for patients with combative or violent behavior towards EMS providers

 Violence against medics is on the rise.
 But according to Kelly Grayson's presentation at EMS World Expo 2012, most responders are ill-equipped to deal with violent patients.

-Grayson outlined how in a survey of Albuquerque EMS providers, 90 percent of 331 respondents reported an assault or violent act by patient, but 71 percent reported no clear protocols on handling these types of patients.
+Grayson, an EMS1 columnist and co-host of the Inside EMS Podcast, outlined how in a survey of Albuquerque EMS providers, 90 percent of 331 respondents reported an assault or violent act by patient, but 71 percent reported no clear protocols on handling these types of patients.

 In Loma Linda, Calif., 61 percent of 522 respondents reported an assault on job, 25 percent of those also reporting an injury from that assault.
 And 95 percent reported restraining patients — although most had not been trained on how to do so.